You are currently signed in as .

 One of the best CPG internship and full-time opportunities for MBA students.
 Program is very selective so know Pepsi's financials, strategy, product lines, and culture.
 Strong general managers who can roll up their sleeves, challenge the status quo politely, and demonstrate creativity tend to succeed in the interview process.

-I found this review helpful (0 others have found this review helpful)
+I found this review helpful (0)

 Great flexibility, large company with large impact, fun and enthusiastic atmosphere.